20 Awesome Things To Do in Arusha, Tanzania

 They have many different types of massage on offer including Swedish, D-Stress, Thai, Hot Stone or Chocolate (yes really), as well as manicures, pedicures, steam bath, sauna and a few other treatments too.

-They also have an amazing restaurant (see below).
+They also have an amazing restaurant.

 Chemka Kikuletwa Hot Springs Tanzania